 \section{Discussion}

 In this work, we have identified and characterized filter heads --- specialized attention heads that implement filtering operations in autoregressive transformer LMs.
 These heads encode the filtering criteria (predicates) as compact representations in their query states of specific tokens.
 This encoding can be extracted and then transported to another context to trigger the same operation.
 We also identify that, based on information availability, the LM can use an \textit{eager} implementation of filtering by storing flags directly on the item latents.
 These dual and complimentary filtering implementations mirror the lazy vs eager evaluation from functional programming.
 This convergence between emergent neural mechanisms and human-designed programming primitives suggests that certain computational patterns arise naturally from task demands rather than architectural constraints.
-Cataloging such universal computational primitives and how they are realized may help us understand how AI systems perform complex reasoning.